In-disBEALief/ratgdo-android/README.md

 # RATGDO Android Controller

-An Android app for controlling a [RATGDO](https://paulwiggles.com/ratgdo/) garage door opener over your local Wi-Fi network.
+An Android app for controlling a [RATGDO](https://ratcloud.llc/) garage door opener over your local Wi-Fi network.
+A modest comfort improvement over directly accessing the ESPHome Web UI directly from the phone's browser.

 Built around the ESPHome Web API, it uses a persistent Server-Sent Events (SSE) connection for real-time door state updates without polling.

 ---